 What the heck does that mean?
 Let’s break it down.
 The AIDA acronym stands for attention, interest, desire, and action.
 In theory, marketers first need to attract attention to a particular message and make it enticing enough to hold consumers’ interest.
 Then, based on the benefits of what’s been presented to them, consumers develop a desire for the product or service being offered.
 Finally, consumers take action, whether that’s buying a product, subscribing to a service, or any other end goal.

 The AIDA model may be 120 years old, but it’s definitely not outdated.
-When it comes to creating effective email copy, the AIDA formula works well as a writing template.
+When it comes to creating an effective email copy, the AIDA formula works well as a writing template.
 Each of the four steps matches a different email element, as we’ll explore below.

 What’s the first thing people notice when they see an email?
 The subject line, of course!
 This little bit of text plays probably the biggest role in gauging your email campaign’s success, especially since 47% of email recipients open email based on the subject line alone.